About Engineers Canada

 Canadian Federation of Engineering Students

-Engineers Canada continued to grow and augment its insurance plans and financial services to enhance the professional, social and economic welfare of professional engineers:
+Engineers Canada continued to grow and augment its insurance plans and financial services for professional engineers in 2016:

-- In collaboration with Manulife, Engineers Canada developed a Retiree Health and Dental Program to specifically cater to the next life stage with three levels of coverage to suit members’ specific needs and/or budget.
+- In partnership with Manulife, Engineers Canada launched a Retiree Health and Dental Program to specifically cater to the next life stage with three levels of coverage to suit members’ specific needs and/or budget.

 End 4: Protection of the engineering term

-In 2015, Engineers Canada obtained either consent agreements or voluntary withdrawals of nine trademark applications filed with the Canadian Intellectual Property Office.
+In 2016, Engineers Canada obtained either consent agreements or voluntary withdrawals of 20 trademark applications filed with the Canadian Intellectual Property Office.
+Twelve of these applications were voluntarily withdrawn or deemed abandoned, one decision was granted in favour of the applicant, and seven consent agreements were reached.
 Consent agreements are typically entered into by Engineers Canada with engineers or companies that are members of a provincial or territorial engineering regulator.

-Working with the provincial and territorial regulators, Engineers Canada provided its consent to 29 requests in 2015 from engineers to register a federally-incorporated company containing “engineering” or related terms in their names.
+Working with the provincial and territorial regulators, Engineers Canada provided its consent to 37 requests in 2016 from engineers looking to register a federally incorporated company containing “engineering” or related terms in their names.

 Engineers Canada’s annual awards honour outstanding Canadian engineers, teams of engineers, engineering projects, engineering achievements and engineering students.